ankuuuu18415/deltaaa-demo/README.md

 # deltaaa-demo
-This is a Demo for study Git and Github
+This is a Demo for study Git and Github.